Antynea/grub-btrfs/README.md

 ### 🔎 Description:
 grub-btrfs improves the grub bootloader by adding a btrfs snapshots sub-menu, allowing the user to boot into snapshots.

-grub-btrfs supports manual snapshots as well as snapper and timeshift created snapshots.
+grub-btrfs supports manual snapshots as well as snapper, timeshift, and yabsnap created snapshots.

 ##### Warning: booting read-only snapshots can be tricky